Last Updated on June 12, 2022 by Rat Race Running

 What Should Be Considered An Emergency?

-Personally, I classify an emergency as an event that is difficult to predict.
-This includes loss of a job, natural calamities, sickness, and other unfortunate circumstances.
+Personally, I classify an emergency as a difficult event to predict.
+This includes job loss, natural calamities, sickness, and other unfortunate circumstances.

 Car repair/maintenance is not an emergency because sooner or later, you know that it will happen.
 You should already have insurance or savings for it.

 The tuition fee is also not an emergency because you know that your children or siblings need to enroll every year.

-And most importantly, the shoes you saw on sale are never an emergency.
+And most importantly, the new shoes or clothes you see on sale are never an emergency.

 Where Should You Keep Your Emergency Fund?